GeniaV/react-burger/README.md

 ![Ingredient Details](./src/images/ingredient-details.jpg)

 In this project authorization is configured.
-User can place an order, if he has an account and is authorized.
+User can place an order, if he has an account and he is authorized.

 ![Login Page](./src/images/login-page.jpg)